By Joel Tolman, Director of Impact & Engagement

 The first reason for celebration: at the end of the legislative session in June, the Connecticut General Assembly approved the final funding necessary to complete Common Ground’s new building.
 Public funding is being matched by $2.1 million in contributions community members, foundations, and local businesses.

 “We are so grateful to the members of New Haven’s legislative delegation, and to Mayor Harp, for championing this project,” said Melissa Spear, Common Ground’s Executive Director, at our July construction celebration.
 “And we owe huge thanks to the more than 300 neighbors, businesses, and grantmakers who stepped up to help us reach our campaign goal.
-This building will give our powerful, diverse student body, and all the community members who join in our programs, the learning environment they deserve.”
+This building that is built with crane safety zone light and other pieces of equipment will give our powerful, diverse student body, and all the community members who join in our programs, the learning environment they deserve.”

 For Major Toni Harp, present at last week’s celebration, the new building represents an important resource for the City of New Haven.
 “There are two aspects of this project I genuinely admire, the first is the public/private partnership to underwrite the cost of construction: if you’ll allow the expression, I applaud the ‘organic’ nature of private fundraising to match hard-earned state funding,” Mayor Toni N. Harp said.
 “I also embrace expansion of the success Common Ground has had in general, teaching sustainable techniques and innovative green building practices as a demand for environmental stewardship continues to grow.”